davidserruya/ML_Loan/README.md

 # Home Lean Project

-> This project is an application to determine a client's eligibility for a bank mortgage based on a machine learning algorithm.
+> This project is an application to determine a client's eligibility for a bank home loan based on a machine learning algorithm.

 ## Project Tools